defenseunicorns/zarf-package-software-factory/backup-and-restore/jira/README.md

     If you get an error like `Error from server (NotFound): postgresqls.acid.zalan.do "acid-jira" not found` just run the command again.

-1. Now that the databases are up we will reenable jira.
+1. Now that the database pods are up, we will reenable jira.
 Run the following commands.

     ```shell
     kubectl scale --replicas=1 -n jira statefulset/jira